parasaurolophus/automation/README.md

 These flows implement more sophisticated time-based automation than is supported directly by popular home automation platforms or the native apps supplied by Philips and Hunter-Douglas.

-For example, these flows activate different holiday-themed scenes automatically based on the date.
-They also drive window shade automation based on the sun's position over the course of a day.
+For example, they activate different seasonal-themed lighting scenes automatically based on the date.
+They also drive window shade automation based on the sun's position over the course of a day based on the geographic location of the home and the day of the year.

-> See the documentation within the Node-RED editor for the various flow
-> tabs, subflows and node groups for more detailed information.

 ## Dependencies